haoinglee/KBHN/README.md

 organization and management of educational resources subject knowledge representation.

-If you have exciting ideas for experimental work to conduct on our physics quiz question dataset, send us an email at lihao205@mail.ccnu.edu.cn - we are always interested in working with external collaborators.
+If you have exciting ideas for experimental work to conduct on our physics quiz teaching image dataset, send us an email at lihao205@mail.ccnu.edu.cn - we are always interested in working with external collaborators.